 Students are responsible for finding and applying to their internship that they can then convert to an externship.
 The Externship Program does provide a list of international placements that have hired students in the past or have indicated an interest in hiring WCL students.
-On NOVEMBER 1ST we will publish a list of employers that have indicated an interest in accepting applications from WCL students.
-We will further details on this site on November 1st.
+International externship and internship opportunities are posted on the OCPD Careerlink Symplicity Database.
+We also provide a detailed list of international externships and internships through the Global Opportunities Listserv.
 Some of the placements require that students apply through the Externship Program and others allow students to apply directly.
-Students are always free to seek placements on their own but if they wish to receive externship credit, then they must meet the requirements.
+Students are always free to seek internships or externships on their own but if they wish to receive externship credit, then they must meet the requirements.

 The mandatory Externship Seminar is three credits; in addition students earn 1, 2 or 3 credits for their field placements, depending on the number of hours worked.
 Students cannot participate in a Study Abroad program and earn externship credit as students may only earn a total of seven credits over the summer semester.